-Engineering Inspectors and Regulatory Officers.
+Engineering Inspectors and Regulatory Officers are responsible for ensuring that projects meet environmental requirements, health and safety standards, and regulatory guidelines.
 Structural engineering students learn to design large structures and ensure that they can remain functional during high winds and natural disasters, such as earthquakes.
 They study the gravitational properties of a structure to determine how much weight they can support, since this step allows them to create support mechanisms through beams and columns.
 It is important for these students to take courses in other physical science topics, such as kinetics, shock waves, and airflow.

 After graduating from a program, they can further specialize in construction, bridge design, or aeronautical engineering.
 Geotechnical engineers deal with basic soil and rock dynamics.
 Engineers specialized in this field often work in the design, analysis and construction of retaining walls, tunnels, roads, embankments and building foundations.
 Municipal and urban engineering serves municipal infrastructure that involves specification, design, construction; as well as maintenance of streets, sidewalks, water supply networks, sewers, street lighting, public works, public parks, bicycle infrastructure and municipal solid waste management including disposal, storage and maintenance.
 Water resource engineering involves the development of infrastructure for safe drinking water in towns and cities.
 An engineering manager is responsible for planning and directing the installation, testing, operation, maintenance and repair of facilities and equipment.